HomeContactBlogAbout usLinks

 Supermarine Spitfire PR MK XI 6S/504719 G-MKXI PL965

 PL965 was operated by 16 Squadron based at Melsbroke Airfield in Belgium.
-Some of the missions flown by 16 Squadron Spitfires were to monitor Airfields where jet and rocket propelled Aircraft were operating from.
+Some of the missions flown by 16 Squadron Spitfires were to monitor airfields where jet and rocket-propelled aircraft were operating from.

 PL965 flew over forty operational missions over Germany, France and Holland.
-On some of these missions she encountered anti-Aircraft fire and was often intercepted by German fighters.
+On some of these missions she encountered anti-aircraft fire and was often intercepted by German fighters.

 For a more comprehensive history click here